Transcript

 Vineet

 Oh, the pleasure is entirely completely ours, completely ours.
 Very happy to have you here.
 And I have so many questions.
+I will just begin with the technical aspect of cinematographer, DOP, when you go on set, what is your team like?
 What team do you have?

 Aniket V Khandagale